mirhen/iOS-FRP/1122-tu/RxIssuesViewer-starter/README.md

 #### Setup

 1. Go to [www.github.com](www.github.com) and log in with your user.
-2. Click the profil icon on the top right and select **Settings** from the drop down menu.
+2. Click the profile icon on the top right and select **Settings** from the drop down menu.
 3. In the left menu, selected **OAuth applications** that you find in section **Developer settings**.
 4. Click on the button that is labelled **Register a new application**.
 5. For the **Application name**, enter `RxIssuesViewer`.